PowerShell/PSResourceGet/help/Get-PSResourceRepository.md

 ```

 This example runs the command with the 'Name' parameter being set to "*Gallery" which includes a wildcard.
-The following repositories are registered for the current user and match the name pattern, so the command returns information on these repositories.
+The following repositories are registered on this machine and match the name pattern, so the command returns information on these repositories.

 ### Example 3
 ```